sjcockell/mmb8052/practicals/practical_04.md

 Read the help for the following functions:

 - What do they do?
-- What is the result when applied to endpwodfvnwpivn
+- What is the result when applied to